Interview with Carolyn Bridget Kennedy

-Today, I had the honour to interview Carolyn Bridget Kennedy.
+Today on What On What’s Good with Jovin Tardif, I am here with Carolyn Bridget Kennedy.
 Caroline is an award-winning SAG-AFTRA actor and filmmaker living in Los Angeles.
 Kennedy’s projects have garnered over 60 awards for her work from film festivals around the globe.
-Projects include: The Bridget Linden Show, Danger Pay, Super Speed Dates, Father Knows Best and more.
+Projects include: The Bridget Linden Show, Danger Pay, Super Speed Dates, and more.
 She does improv and performs stand up at comedy clubs in LA.
-Let’s follow her journey as we discuss topics including switching careers, stand-up comedy, voiceover work, behind-the-scenes stories, Auxilia Italia, her role in ‘Father Knows Best’, and future projects in development.
+Let’s follow her journey as we discuss topics including switching careers, stand-up comedy, voiceover work, her role in ‘Father Knows Best’, and much more.

 1. Explain the transition and decision to switch from paralegal to the entertainment industry.